litespeedtech/lscache_wp/litespeed-cache/readme.txt

 The actual cached pages are stored and managed by LiteSpeed Servers.

-Nothing is stored on the PHP side.
+Nothing is stored within the WordPress file structure.

 = Does LiteSpeed Cache for WordPress work with OpenLiteSpeed? =

-Yes it can work well with OpenLiteSpeed.
-As well, any settings changes that require modifying the .htaccess file requires a server restart.
+Yes it can work well with OpenLiteSpeed, although some features may not be supported.
+See **Plugin Features** above for details.
+Any setting changes that require modifying the .htaccess file will require a server restart.

 = Is WooCommerce supported? =

 In short, yes.
 However, for some woocommerce themes, the cart may not be updated correctly.

-To test the cart:

-1. On a non-logged-in browser, visit and cache a page, then visit and cache a product page.

-2. The first page should be accessible from the product page (e.g. the shop).

-3. Once both pages are confirmed cached, add the product to your cart.

-4. After adding to the cart, visit the first page.

-5. The page should still be cached, and the cart should be up to date.

-6. If that is not the case, please add woocommerce_items_in_cart to the do not cache cookie list.

-Some themes like Storefront and Shop Isle are built such that the cart works without the rule.

-However, other themes like the E-Commerce theme, do not, so please verify the theme used.
+Please [visit our blog](https://blog.litespeedtech.com/2017/05/31/wpw-fixing-lscachewoocommerce-conflicts/) for a quick tutorial on how to detect this problem and fix it if necessary.

 = My plugin has some pages that are not cacheable.
 How do I instruct the LiteSpeed Cache Plugin to not cache the page? =